 “It is an international school with British independent school ethos and values, which draws upon 400 years of excellence and tradition from Dulwich College.”

 The school opened its doors in August 2014 with 880 students and has grown to more than 2,000 students.
 It’s the newest addition to the family of Dulwich College International (DCI) schools, which includes colleges in Shanghai, Beijing, Suzhou, Seoul, Singapore and Yangon, as well as two high schools in Suzhou and in Zhuhai, primarily for Chinese students.
+The schools operate in partnership with Dulwich College, the group's founding school in London.

 The College adds,